daos-stack/daos/src/control/README.md

 ## Code Organization

-The control directory contains a "cmd" subdirectory for server, agent and dmg applications.
-These applications import the client or server packages along with peripheral shared packages common, drpc, fault, logging and security where necessary to provide the given features.
+The control directory contains a "cmd" subdirectory for server, agent, and dmg applications.
+These applications import the client or server packages along with peripheral shared packages common, drpc, fault, logging, and security where necessary to provide the given features.

-Specific library packages can be found in lib/ which provide access to native storage libraries through language bindings e.g. lib/spdk or specific formatting capabilities e.g. lib/hostlist or lib/txtfmt.
+Specific library packages can be found in lib/ which provide access to native storage libraries through language bindings, e.g. lib/spdk or specific formatting capabilities e.g., lib/hostlist or lib/txtfmt.

-The pbin package provides framework for forwarding of requests to be executed by the privileged binary `daos_admin` on behalf of `daos_server`.
+The pbin package provides a framework for forwarding of requests to be executed by the privileged binary `daos_admin` on behalf of `daos_server`.

 The provider package contains interface shims to the external environment, initially just to the Linux operating system.

-The system package encapsulates the concept of the DAOS system and it's associated membership.
+The system package encapsulates the concept of the DAOS system, and it's associated membership.

 ## Developer Documentation

-Please refer to package specific README's.
+Please refer to package-specific README's.

 - [server](/src/control/server/README.md)
 - [godoc reference](https://godoc.org/github.com/daos-stack/daos/src/control)